makersacademy/takeaway-challenge/README.md

 All requirements can be installed by installing the bundler gem (`gem install bundle`) and then running `bundle install` in the project directory.

 N.B.
-Sending confirmation sms requires Twilio account with a number that can send sms, and a .env account in the project root directory containing the following:
+Sending confirmation sms requires Twilio account with a number that can send sms, and a .env file in the project root directory containing the following:

 ```
-ACCOUNT_SID = " "
+ACCOUNT_SID = "..."
-AUTH_TOKEN = " "
+AUTH_TOKEN = "..."
-SENDING_NUMBER = " " # your Twilio number
+SENDING_NUMBER = "..." # your Twilio number
-MY_NUMBER = " " # the recipient
+MY_NUMBER = "..." # the recipient
 ```

 User Stories implemented